Version-Controlled Context: The Missing Layer in AI-Assisted Development

 Format fragmentation.
 Documentation lives in wikis, README files, Notion pages, Google Docs, Confluence spaces, and inline comments.
 No single tool can reliably surface the right information from this scattered landscape.

-The documentation approach isn't wrong—it's incomplete.
+The documentation approach isn't wrong - it's incomplete.
 Documentation that lives separately from code will always drift.
-What we need is documentation that travels with the code itself.
+What we need is context that travels with the code itself.

 What Emerges: Version-Controlled Context